We support over 400 technology enhanced auditoriums, lecture halls, classrooms, laboratories, and meeting rooms throughout campus.

 Blackboard Collaborate Ultra is a real-time video conferencing tool that lets you add files, share applications, and use a virtual whiteboard to interact.
 The Center for eLearning hosts a detailed information page regarding Collaborate Ultra.
 It is useful for instructors using either their own laptop or classroom PC.

-If you have questions regarding technology enhanced classrooms, please don't hesitate to contact our support team.
+If you have questions regarding technology enhanced classrooms, please don't hesitate to contact our professional staff.
 You can reach us at firstname.lastname@example.org.